singularity07/scanner/README.md

 # scanner
-scan the barcode and qrcode
+scan the barcode and qrcode.

 It can further sort the products based on their prices online (in progress)